Skip to content

 A new protected two-way bike path on Lombardi Street in East Somerville connects Broadway (foreground) to Mystic Avenue and the Assembly district under the Interstate 93 overpass.

-The two bridges are also an busy connection for MBTA buses.
+The two new bridges are also a busy connection for MBTA buses.
 Six bus routes – including the including the newly-redesigned 85 and the 101 to Medford, which would become a frequent-service route under the T’s bus network redesign plans – use Maffa Way on their way into Sullivan Square from East Somerville, then use the parallel Mystic Avenue bridge on their way back out.

 The project’s contractors haven’t painted roadway markings yet, but MassDOT’s plans include dedicated bus lanes on both of the new bridges, and on Lombardi Street.